Andebugulin/Andebugulin.github.io/_projects/en-us/2_project.md

 ---
 layout: page
-title: Planirium Bot
+title: Morner Bot
-description: A streamlined Telegram bot for efficient daily planning and task management.
+description: Telegram bot for morning routine tracking via smartwatch to minimize phone distractions.
 img: assets/img/PlaniriumBot.png
 importance: 1
 category: productivity
 ---

-## `Planirium Bot` - Your Daily Planning Assistant
+## `Morner Bot` - Morning Routine via Smartwatch

-> Planirium Bot simplifies daily planning, offering a feature-rich platform that enhances efficiency and makes managing schedules effortless.
+> Morner Bot helps build consistent morning habits by minimizing phone usage.
+Set up your routine once, then complete it daily using only your smartwatch.

+### `Core Idea`

+I believe mornings are more productive for our brain and mind.
+However, it is difficult to avoid distractions and not get pulled into the phone, hence comes the idea of this bot.
+You set up your morning routine once via phone, then every morning you interact with the bot via smartwatch using quick replies only, minimizing phone usage, keeping your head clear and not being too much noise is always good in my opinion.

-### `Feature Highlights`
+### `Technical Implementation`

-Planirium Bot is built with `Python` and utilizes the `aiogram` library for seamless interaction with Telegram.
-It offers a range of features designed to help users stay organized and productive.
-Plus, it adds a bit of charm to your day with playful compliments to keep you motivated!
+Built with `Python` using the `aiogram 3.x` library for async Telegram operations.
+The bot uses FSM (Finite State Machine) pattern for conversation flow management.
+Data persistence via JSON with timezone support through `pytz`.
+All notifications are silent to avoid being intrusive.

-### `Page Layouts`
+### `Bot Interface`

 #### Main Menu